spywhere/Javatar/README.md

 ### Important Updates

 From 15 Jan 2014, Javatar will include full Java SE7 class list inside its package.
 This will take a little longer to install/update Javatar.
-For other Java version, please check out Additional Packages section.
+For another Java version, please check out Additional Packages section.

 ##### Development Build
-* Full Java SE7 Imports added (Java SE8 should coming soon...)
-* Javatar Imports improvements, now types separated and also backward compatible
-* QuickMenu updated
-* Debug command added (Javatar Util)
-* Typo fixed
+* Organize Imports now use all references from Javatar Packages
+* Organize Imports improvements
+* Javatar Imports has been removed from Javatar.
+If you are using it, please convert all imports file using *Development Section... > Convert Imports*
+* Manual package input box will append class name automatically when imported

 ##### Stable Build
-* Improved Class Correction
-* Many RegEx has been removed, please check it out if you are using it
-* Some code tweaks
-* Please check out an upcoming key bindings in Key Bindings section below
+* New key bindings, please check out Key Bindings section for more info
+* Startup time improvement for Stable channel
+* Default imports has been removed from settings.
+If you want to import your own package, use Javatar Packages instead (Check out Javatar Packages section)

 ====